stcchain/Smart-Sensors/README.md

 ## Sensor Keys:

 Each sensor has its own key pairs in which will be used to insert sensor reading in stcChain.

+(Note: Keys are for demonstration purposes and not to be used in production environment!)